YuBlum/stark-lang/README.md

 * Binary, octal and hexdecimal literals can't be negative.
 But they can be assigned to signed integers.
 * An array type will always be based on the inferred type of the first element.
 E.g. `array = [1, 2, 3]` == `array = [3]inferred-type-of-array[0]`
 * Integer literals can be separated by underscores for readability.
 E.g. `1_000_000`

+### Default values
+Every type has it's own set of default values:
+- _Integers:_ Defaults to 0
+- _Floating points:_ Defaults to 0.0
+- _Strings:_ Defaults to ""
+- _Structs:_ Defaults to their members defaults
+- _Tuples:_ Defaults to their members defaults
+- _Unions:_ Defaults to the specified tag default value
+- _Arrays:_ Defaults to the default of their type

 ## Pointers
 You can grab a pointer to a variable using the `&` operator: